hn/seagate-blackarmor-nas/README.md

 :warning: Warning: Support for the NAS 4XX is currently experimental!
 Hard disk slots 1 and 2 only work if you limit drive speed to 1.5Gb/s by setting a jumper on the back of the drive - [see details](#NAS-440-patch-details).
-Do not install to your NAS 4XX if you plan to use more than two drives (slots 3 and 4 work fine).
+Do not install to your NAS 4XX if you plan to reliably use more than two drives (slots 3 and 4 work fine).

 ## Install Debian GNU/Linux